Minsu386/til/GRC/Quiz.md

 In the context of information Security Policy, what is the significance of the scope of a manager's authority?
   a) It determines the applicability of the policy

+What is the primary goal of Information Security?
+  a) Ensuring confidentiality, integrity, and availability of information

+What is an example topic for Issue-Specific Policy?
+  a) Authentication Requirements for Accounting System Users

+What does the term "Confidentiality" refer to in the context of information security?
+  a) Preserving authorized restrictions on information access and disclosure

+What does NIST SP 800-39 identify as the four distinct steps for risk management?
+  a) Frame risk, assess Risk, Respond to risk, and monitoring risk

+What are Security Controls in the context of information security?
+  a) safeguards or countermeasures prescribed for a system

+ !!!!!!!!
+What is data Integrity as defined in the given content?
+  a) Means for protecting personal privacy

+What is the primary purpose of Information Security Policy?
+  a) To prescribe how an organization manages, protects, and distributes information

+What are the basic components of Program Policy?
+  a)